RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 Answer: B

-### [important] Question # 89 -	Tara has backups for her cloud service stored in the long- term storage service her cloud  service provider provides and in a separate third- party long- term backup environment.
+### Question # 89 -	Tara has backups for her cloud service stored in the long- term storage service her cloud  service provider provides and in a separate third- party long- term backup environment.
 What concept has Tara implemented?
 A.	Deduplication
-B.	Dispersion
+B.	**Dispersion**
 C.	Protected supply chain
 D.	Lifecycle management